Longer Fasting on Keto for Self-Growth

 However, after you break a longer fast with a hearty, nutritious meal, consider adding these keto-friendly supplements to your stack to help your body recover:

-- Bulletproof Complete Daily Energy: An all-in-one formula that provides sustained energy, this protein powder packs a full essential amino acid profile.
+- Bulletproof Energy Collagen Protein: An all-in-one formula that provides sustained energy, this protein powder packs a full essential amino acid profile.

 - Bulletproof Collagen Protein: Replenish glycine and give your body the building blocks it craves for healthy skin, joints and bones.†